saadahmadhere/elmart/README.md

 </div>

 ## Features
--Product Listing.
+- Product Listing.
--Signin and Signup page.
+- Signin and Signup page.
--Filters
+- Filters
-    - Sort by Price.
+  - Sort by Price(Price Range).
   - Filter by Price.
   - Filter by Rating.
   - Filter by Category.
   - Filter by Availability.
-- Cart Management.
+- Wishlist management
-- Wishlist Management.
+- Cart Management

 ---